adion81/GraduationSongs/Songs.md

     F#m           A    E                 D
 I'm done, so done, so done with all dojo surveys
     F#m           A    E               D
-I'm numb, so numb, I'm numb from all my dojo fun
+I'm numb, so numb, I'm numb from all the dojo fun
     F#m                   A
 I'm tryna figure this app out for myself
 E                   D                F#m      A